dgknfordevelop/manage-landing-page/README.md

 # manage-landing-page
-This is a single page template that I've coded to practise my frontend skills.
+This is a single page responsive template that I've coded to practise my frontend skills.

 ## Using...
 * HTML